Public Policy

 Center for Public Service

-Many public policy majors undertake community-based learning projects through the Center for Public Service (CPS).
+Many Public Policy majors undertake community-based learning projects through the Center for Public Service (CPS).
 These experiences allow students to work with local and regional partners to achieve community change.
-Public policy students also frequently complete immersion trips to understand the role of culture and place in policy studies, including two-week trips to Morocco, Rwanda, Arizona, and Native American reservations.
+Public Policy students also frequently complete immersion trips to understand the role of culture and place in policy studies, including two-week trips to Morocco, Rwanda, Arizona, and Native American reservations.
 Finally, many of our public policy majors work on hunger and environmental issues through CPS's Painted Turtle Farm and Campus Kitchen.

 The Eisenhower Institute

-The Eisenhower Institute is your hub for all things public policy.
+The Eisenhower Institute is your hub for all things Public Policy.
 Operating out of offices in Gettysburg, Pennsylvania and Washington, D.C., the Eisenhower Institute connects all students to funded experiential opportunities and public policy experts at no cost.

 Learn more about the Eisenhower Institute.